jundalisay/spblist/content/en/material/principles/part-2/chapter-01c.md

 Material | Atomic bond (Strong force) | Material | Do | Totally Absolute or Independent of Viewpoint -->

-## Fixing Einstein's Spacetime
+## Fixing Einstein's (Minkowski) Spacetime

-Current Physics has is stuck because Einstein used light as a measuring rod for all of spacetime.
-The problem is that light is part of the Radiant Layer which is naturally inferior to the Spactial layer which spacetime is a part of.
+Currently, Physics has is stuck because Einstein used light as a measuring rod for all of spacetime.
+The problem is that light is part of the Radiant Layer which is naturally inferior to the Spatial layer which spacetime is a part of.

-So Einstein used the inferior to judge the superior.
+**So Einstein used the inferior to judge the superior.**

 The effect of this is that the real nature of the spacetime is not revealed.
 This prevents and development of spacetime technologies such as:
 - anti-gravity
 - teleportation
 - time travel
 - speeding up or freezing of photons via the aether

+Instead of Minkowski spacetime, we use the Cartsian View.
+This splits up reality into individual slices separated by Planck time for timespan and Planck length for distance.

+{{< img src="/graphics/physics/In the above example, a  man walking from southwest to northeast is represented by a dot.
+The Cartesian View splits this movement into different slices of reality where each slice is an instance of perception. ">}}